sleepfinance/eip712/README.md

 ### Encoder Functions

-Here is a brief description of the functions available in the ecoder.
+Here is a brief description of the functions available in the encoder.
 For more detailed examples, you can refer to [`src/tests`](https://github.com/sleepfinance/eip712/blob/master/tests).

 #### `Encoder::encode(SleepFinance\Eip712 $typedData)`